drewr/httprof/README.md

     % head -1 enron.requests
     0 POST /enron/_search {"from":0,"size":10,"sort":["_score"],"query":{"query_string":{"default_field":"body","query":"type:message"}}}
     1 POST /enron/_search {"from":0,"size":10,"sort":["_score"],"query":{"query_string":{"default_field":"body","query":"type:message"}}}

+### Alternate parser

+This isn't enabled from the command line yet, but you can supply a custom parser in `httprof.core/run-set` for your request format.
+Look at `httprof/parser/default.clj` for an example.

+### Run

 Run file through connection iterations.
 Example using ElasticSearch: